Richard Pieris & Company: History

 The company was founded in 1932 as a partnership initially dealing with the plantation and tire industries.
 Initially it started as a family business.
 The founder member of the company Mr Richard Pieris.
 Since then it has diversified into the areas of manufacturing, pumps, retail and engineering sectors.
 The company also pioneered the concept of hypermarkets in Sri Lanka through their 'Arpico Super Centre' chain.
 Today the company has more than 1000 retail outlets including dealerships and factories islandwide.

 Ownership Change

 The Pieris family's stake in Richard Pieris as well as other large blocks of the company's shares were acquired by Dr Sena Yaddehige and related parties in a hard-fought take over in 2002–2004.

 Industry sectors

 Rubber

 The company is engaged in the manufacture of moulded, extruded and foam rubber both for the export and domestic markets.
 Major markets include North America, Europe and the Middle East.
 The division conforms to ISO 9002 standards.

 Tires

-Richard Piries Company is the market leader and the pioneer in the tyre Retread industry of Sri Lanka and commands a market share of nearly 60%.
-In addition to that, it has become the largest Retreader in the whole of South Asia which is a remarkable achievement for a Sri Lankan company.
+Richard Piries Company is the pioneer in the tyre Retread industry of Sri Lanka and commands a market share of nearly 60%.
+It has become the largest Retreader in the whole of South Asia.
 The company is associated with Bandag Corporation – USA and Birla Group India.